Civic Engagement Scholars are responsible for identifying their own primary site placement, but CCEL is happy to provide support in this process.

 - CampusGroups: Check out our events list to view upcoming opportunities.

-- CCEL Community Service Advising: If you would like more individualized help finding service opportunities, please visit the CCEL office on the first floor of the Tinkham Veale University Center, Suite #165 near the Bellflower Rd entrance.
+- CCEL Community Service Advising: If you would like more individualized help finding service opportunities, please visit the CCEL office on the first floor of the Tinkham Veale University Center, Suite #165 near the Bellflower Rd entrance or email email@example.com to schedule an advising appointment.

 Another great way to complete your Scholars hours is by becoming a regular volunteer at one of our weekly CCEL Serves sites.
 Transportation is provided to these sites.

-- CCEL Flexible Serves: You can make a flexible CCEL Serves site your primary site if you sign up on an date by date basis and attend enough times to complete at least 20 hours at one site.
+- CCEL Flexible Serves: You can make a flexible CCEL Serves site your primary site if you sign up on a date-by-date basis and attend enough times to complete at least 20 hours at one site.

 Contact Erin Corwin with any questions about the CCEL Serves program.

 Below are some organizations that have offered regular service opportunities in the past.
-Please note that a Scholars primary site must be a Cleveland nonprofit that benefits from the service, not the student organization (with the exception of the Labre project).
+Please note that a Scholars primary site must be a Cleveland nonprofit that benefits from the service, not the student organization (with the exception of the Labre Project and CWRU EMS).
 Some examples of nonprofit beneficiaries are listed below.

 |Student Organization||Type of Volunteer Opportunity||Nonprofit Beneficiary|